panzerdp/dmitripavlutin.com/content/posts/108-variables-best-practices/index.md

 Variables are everywhere.
 Even if you're writing a small function, or writing a big application: you always declare, assign, and read variables.

-Regarding good coding discipline, I would put the ability to correctly use variables at a high level.
+The ability to write variables with readability in mind is a good habit.

 So, if you'd like to improve the way you work with variables in JavaScript, and then enjoy the benefits of increased readability and maintainability of your code: then let's get started.

-In this post, you'll read about the 5 best practices of how to declare and use JavaScript variables.
+In this post, you'll read 5 best practices of how to declare and use JavaScript variables.

 ```toc
 ```